Caleb-o/esolang/README.md

 # Push 10
 10

-# Check if 10 is bigger than 20
+# Check if 10 is smaller than 20
 # We duplicate here, since we consume both values and may want to use 10 later
-dup 20 > assert '10 is bigger than 20'
+dup 20 < assert '10 is bigger than 20'

 # Assert passed, print 10
 . pop